Bartolomejka/DCE-MRI_Regularization_MRM/README.md

 The estimation of the perfusion parameters is done by the script `start_DCEMRI_estimation.m`.
 The script inicializes the necessary constants and variable.

 ### Initialization
 At the beginnig of the starting script, a dataset is chosen by un/commenting the line defining the path to the file.
 Additionally, an initial starting point `x0_irf` is defined here.
-E.g the last element in the vector is the bolus arrival time, which should be updated in case of new dataset.
+E.g. the last element in the vector is the bolus arrival time, which should be updated in case of new dataset.

 ### Regularization
 The regularization can be influenced by `gamma_general` at the beginnig of the script `proximalLM_ChP.m`.
 Larger value means stronger total variation regularization.
 The regularization can be switch of by setting `TV_regularization=false`, leading to standard Levenberg-Marquardt algorithm.